rupertn/predicting_flight_delays/README.md

 **Calculating Greatest Circle Distance**: [https://medium.com/analytics-vidhya/finding-nearest-pair-of-latitude-and-longitude-match-using-python-ce50d62af546](https://medium.com/analytics-vidhya/finding-nearest-pair-of-latitude-and-longitude-match-using-python-ce50d62af546)

 ## Data Collection
-If a domestic flight was delayed in the United States in 2019, the delay typically fell into to one of four main categories, a weather delay (high winds, thunderstorms, freezing rain etc.), an airline delay (mechanical problem, crew scheduling issue etc.), a late aircraft delay (schedule knock-on effects etc.), or an air system delay (airport congestion, runway inspection etc.).
+If a domestic flight was delayed in the United States in 2019, the delay typically fell into to one of four main categories, a weather delay (high winds, thunderstorms, freezing rain etc.), an airline delay (mechanical problem, crew scheduling issue etc.), a late aircraft delay, or an air system delay (airport congestion, runway inspection etc.).

 To accurately predict if a flight would be delayed several hours prior to its departure, we need data that relates to each type of commonly experienced delay.
 The following data sources were decided upon: